zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Throws 403 Forbidden due to referrer, when it failed to load the webApp.
+  Throws 403 Forbidden when App server fails to honor a network request due to failed referrer check.

   **Action:**

-  Double Check the Address.
-The most common reason for a 403 error is a mistyped _originalUrl_ or _ip_.
+  Double check the address.
+A possible reason for a 403 error is a misstyped _originalUrl_ or _ip_ or because loopback routing is not configured in the App server.